Blue Division

 The 250th Infantry Division (250.
-Infanterie-Division), better known as the Blue Division (División Azul, Blaue Division), was a unit of volunteers from Francoist Spain operating from 1941 to 1943 within the German Army on the Eastern Front during World War II.
+Infanterie-Division), better known as the Blue Division (División Azul; Blaue Division), was a unit of volunteers from Francoist Spain operating from 1941 to 1943 within the German Army on the Eastern Front during World War II.
 It was officially designated the Spanish Volunteer Division (División Española de Voluntarios) by the Spanish Army.

 Francisco Franco had secured power in Spain after the Nationalist victory in the Spanish Civil War (1936–1939), during which the Nationalists received support from Nazi Germany.
 Franco's authoritarian regime remained officially non-belligerent in World War II but sympathised with the Axis powers.
 After lobbying by the Spanish Foreign Minister Ramón Serrano Suñer and by senior figures within the Spanish Army following the 22 June 1941 launch of Operation Barbarossa, Franco agreed that Spanish people would be permitted to enlist privately in the German Army and undertook to provide tacit support.
 An infantry division was raised from Falangist and Spanish Army cadres and was sent for training in Germany.
 The unit fought on the Eastern Front, in the 1941–1944 siege of Leningrad, notably in the Battle of Krasny Bor.
 They eventually withdrew from the front after Allied political pressure on Spain in October 1943 and returned to Spain shortly afterwards.
 Several thousand non-returners were incorporated into the 121st Infantry Division, the short-lived Blue Legion, and eventually into the Waffen-SS.

 Background

 Francisco Franco took power at the head of a coalition of fascist, monarchist, and conservative political factions in the Spanish Civil War (1936–1939) against the left-leaning Spanish government supported by communist and anarchist factions.
 More than 300,000 people were killed, and lasting damage was done to the country's economy.

 While Spain formally remained neutral, it did not hide its ideological support for the Axis powers.
 Franco had been supported by Nazi Germany and Fascist Italy during the Civil War and Franco sympathised with many aspects of fascist ideology, especially its anti-communism.

-On the other side, the republican army had been supported by Soviet aid.

-Franco ensured that Spain was neutral at the start of World War II but seriously contemplated joining the conflict as a German ally in the aftermath of the Fall of France in 1940.
-He met Adolf Hitler on 23–24 October 1940 at Hendaye but was unable to gain promises that Spain would gain colonial territories from France in North Africa.
+On the other side, the Republican army had been supported by Soviet aid.
+More importantly, Franco seriously contemplated joining the Axis Powers in the aftermath of the Fall of France in 1940.
+He met Adolf Hitler on 23–24 October 1940 at Hendaye to discuss Spanish belligerency but was unable to gain promises that Spain would gain colonial territories from France in North Africa.
 Hitler feared delegitimizing the new Vichy regime in France.